The Smartest Guy in the Room

 – I met Chris when I was out assisting on a customer visit with a Fortune 100 technology team, and our sales people were making little sense when they were trying to describe to us the local considerations.
 Finally, an SE (systems engineer – they provide technical assistance to the sales staff) stepped in a did an outstanding job articulating what the situation was.
 I could see the respect that the customer had for the SE, and afterwards I invited him to grab a beer.
 It was soon very clear to me that I was sitting with an extremely talented guy.
 I asked him why he was hiding in the Midwest as an SE, and he explained he had family in the area, that he had never thought of living elsewhere, and that he had taken the best job he could find.
 I immediately began to use Chris as a sounding board and source of product ideas, and while it took a while, I finally got him to relocate and today he’s a general manager.
 While engineers often have great insight into the available technologies, people from the field often have great insight into customer needs.

 – As is so often the case, I found Alex deep in the ranks of the engineering staff.
 He was shy and introverted, and not especially ambitious.
 But the guy was incredibly smart.
-He not only knew technologies extremely well, but he had natural product sense, understood the broader technology trends, and he was a constant champion of the user experience.
+He not only knew technologies extremely well, but he gravitated to our customers, understood the broader technology trends, and he was a constant champion of the user experience.
 He’s one of those people that is a great engineer, and people assumed that that represented his potential.
 However, Alex had an equally talented product mind.
 One of those rare people great at just about everything.
 He never made the move to product, but he did become one of the thought leaders in the company and was consulted on virtually every product decision, and the product was much better for it.

 – I wish this was not the case, but I do believe there remain many forms of discrimination in business, even in high-tech.
 But one that I had thought would have been gone by now is discriminating due to youth.
 Matt is probably the most brilliant person I’ve ever worked with.
 He graduated college before he was old enough to drive, and he never slowed down.
 But when I met Matt he was dramatically underutilized because his manager couldn’t imagine giving someone so young that much responsibility.
 Big mistake.
 Matt jumped ship and went on to found a startup that has improved the lives of millions.